Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * :bangbang:**How does the software solve a given (technical) task?**

 * :bangbang:**How does the scientific workflow implemented in the software work?**

 The point sampling tool takes information from maps at specified points and adds the information to the point table.
-It can be used to sample several raster as well as vector maps (i.e. layers) within QGIS at the same time.
+It is capable to sample several raster as well as vector maps (i.e. layers) within QGIS at the same time.

+These are the capacities which forms the major difference and advantage in comparision to the geoprocessing tools that comes by standard with QGIS (Core plugins), as they focus on either the intersection of vectorlayers or rasterlayers.

 Two of the reviewers used the tool in their research and teaching (Klammt 2015; Schmidt 20##). for this task in her master's thesis.